Deniska1980-data/aws-vydajova-appka-public/README.md

 **Final Decision: Migrate to Google Cloud Run**.

 *💬 "Testing the AWS integration was a critical step.
 It confirmed my understanding of core cloud deployment principles (Elastic Beanstalk, EC2, S3, VPC, health checks) and my ability to **make strategic infrastructure decisions** based on real-world system behavior to ensure public service reliability."*

+## 🌍 Application Status
+The application is now fully stable and serving requests, proving the viability of the multi-cloud architecture.

 👩‍💻 Author
 **Denisa Pitnerová** | Developer & Cloud Automation Enthusiast